inBeat/inbeat-website/content/top-influencers/instagram/makeup/colombia/medellin/_index.md

 ---
-title: Top 10 Makeup Instagram Influencers In Medellín In 2023
+title: Top 10 Makeup Instagram Influencers In Medellín In 2024
 description: >-
-  Find top makeup Instagram influencers in Medellín in 2023.
+  Find top makeup Instagram influencers in Medellín in 2024.
 Most popular hashtags: #makeup #medellin #makeupmedellin #makeupcolombia.
 platform: Instagram
-hits: 35
+hits: 36
-text_top: See the best Instagram accounts on inBeat.
+text_top: Discover the best Instagram influencers on inBeat.
-text_bottom: Our search engine holds 35 Instagram influencers like this in Medellín, Colombia for you to contact.
+text_bottom: Our search engine aggregates 36 Instagram influencers like this in Medellín, Colombia for you to contact.
 profiles:
   - username: "wilsbeauty"
     fullname: >-